indigoparadox/maug/README.md

 ## Roadmap

-- Rename Retroflat functions with maug\_ to create a coherent namespace.

 - Clearly enumerate which headers rely on which to create modular hierarchy.

 - Solidify API.

 - Setup Makefile to compile .solib/.dll/.ovl dynamic libs.

+- Use mfile to simplify loading compiled-in resources likes fonts or bitmaps.

 ## Modules